PaulRitsche/DL_Track_US/docs/source/installation.rst

 **Attention: The next part of Step 7 is only relevant for MacOS users:**

 Do not install the DL_Track package from Pypi.
 We advise you to use the provided requirements.txt file for environment creation.
 You need to slightly modify it.
 Change *tensorflow==2.10.0* to *tensorflow-macos=2.10.0*.
-You need to create and activate the environment first:
+You need to create and activate the environment first (see Step 5 & 6) and navigate into the folder that you cloned from Github (DLTrack) with the bash terminal.
+You can do that by typing "cd" followed by the path to the folder containing the requirements.txt file.
+This should look something like:

-``conda create -n DL_Track python=3.10``
+``cd /.../.../DL_Track/DLTrack``

-Activate the environment as described in the next section.
 Then you can install the requirements of DL_Track with:

 ``pip install -r requirements.txt``